Common Equipment Used in the Tree Service Industry.

 If a tree service shows up in a 30 year old pick up truck, this may be an indicator of a less than reputable or desirable tree service.
 A professional tree service should have a well maintained chip truck with a dump box on the back.
 This chip box on the back is the enclosed box that holds the wood chips from the wood chipper.

 Most tree service company’s will utilize a wood chipper for disposing debris.
 This machine chips up all the branches and brush produced during tree care operations into wood mulch.
 Often you can keep the wood chips produced for your garden beds!

 Anyone performing tree cutting of any kind whether they are a professional tree service company or a homeowner is going to be using a chainsaw.
 That being said there are 2 classes of chain saws: Professional level and homeowner level.
 You want to hire a tree service provider with professional and up to date equipment.
-Avoid tree services with very old and out dated looking chainsaws and look for companies with new or well maintained equipment.
+Avoid tree services like tree felling with very old and out dated looking chainsaws and look for companies with new or well maintained equipment.
 Stihl and Husqvarna are the most common professional level chainsaws.

 The tree climber is the individual that does the climbing and removal or pruning of the trees.
 A tree climbers list of equipment can be fairly extensive and varies according to climbers preference.
 That being said here is a list of the equipment that all professional tree service climbers will utilize.